philipturner/metal-float64/README.md

 The initial implementation of this library may only support 64-bit add, multiply, and FMA.
 More complex math functions may roll out later, including division and square root, then finally transcendentals.
 Complex functions will only be available through function calls.
 The library will also provide trivial operations like absolute value and negate.
 These are so small they only occur through inlining.

 Furthermore, the library will emulate 64-bit integer atomics by randomly assigning locks to a certain memory address.
-The client must allocate a lock buffer, then pass it into the library.
+The client must allocate a lock buffer, then enter it when loading their GPU binary at runtime.
 At runtime, a carefully selected series of 32-bit atomics performs a load, store, or cmpxchg without data races. i64/u64/f64 atomics will be implemented on top of these primitives, matching the capabilities of other data types in the MSL specification.
 Atomics will only be available through function calls.

 ## Attribution

 This project uses ideas from [SoftFloat](https://github.com/ucb-bar/berkeley-softfloat-3) and [LLVM](https://github.com/llvm/llvm-project/blob/2e999b7dd1934a44d38c3a753460f1e5a217e9a5/compiler-rt/lib/builtins/fp_lib.h) to emulate IEEE-compliant FP64 math through 32-bit integer operations.
+The header also duplicates some code from the Metal Standard Library when necessary, in order to create a public API for `double` that matches other types.
+Locations of copied code are not explicitly outlined, so assume any header code may contain snippets of the MSLib.